-Now that this is true of Christmas is admitted by Catholic authorities.
-The Catholic Encyclopedia says, "The well known Feast of Natalis Invicti, birthday of the unconquered, celebrated on the 25th of December has a strong claim on the responsibility for our December date." that is dating the birth of Christ on December 25th.
-Furthermore the Catholic Encyclopedia says, "Christmas was not among the earliest festivals of the church."
+That this applies to Christmas is admitted by Catholic authorities.
+The Catholic Encyclopedia says, "The well known Feast of Natalis Invicti, birthday of the unconquered, celebrated on the 25th of December has a strong claim on the responsibility for our December date."
+They are dating the birth of Christ on December 25th.
+Furthermore, the Catholic Encyclopedia says, "Christmas was not among the earliest festivals of the church."
 Meaning Jesus and his apostles did not celebrate anything like Christmas.

 Now this is interesting.
 After the Roman Catholic Church began to celebrate on December 25th, what they call the Mass of Christ, the Christ Mass, or Christmas, the Assyrian and Armenia Catholics accused the Roman Catholics of sun worship and idolatry.
-When confronted with these facts the clergy take the position of that expressed by James M. Gillis, editor of the Catholic World (December 2, 1945), who makes this candid confession: "It is a well-known fact that the popes and councils in the early Church deliberately placed a Christian festival on or near the day of a previously existing pagan carnival," For what reason? "...with the purpose of ousting the heathenish and generally licentious celebration."
-You wonder why they didn't believe the instruction given by their own Bible, which they had and they could read, in Deuteronomy 12:30-32.
+When confronted with these facts, the clergy took the position of that expressed by James M. Gillis, editor of the Catholic World.
+He makes this candid confession (December 2, 1945): "It is a well-known fact that the popes and councils in the early Church deliberately placed a Christian festival on or near the day of a previously existing pagan carnival," For what reason? "...with the purpose of ousting the heathenish and generally licentious celebration."
+You wonder why they didn't believe the instructions given in Deuteronomy 12:30-32, which they had, and they could read.

-I'm sure Christmas celebrators would be insulted if they were accused of tree worship, but you have to ask honestly, do they worship the tree?
+I'm sure Christians celebrating Christmas would be insulted by accusations of tree worship, but you have to ask honestly, do they worship the tree?
 How many would say they had a Merry Christmas if they had no tree?
-How many honestly believe they are worshipping Christ with the aid of a tree, and what of others who make the tree the focal point of their festival without admitting any faith in Jesus at all?
-Just think about how this Christmas celebration has spread world wide in nations such as Japan.
-Japan, where Christmas is the main celebration of the year; of course strictly commercialized.
-For many the tree is obviously the most important, and more important, than Christ himself.
+How many honestly believe they are worshipping Christ with the aid of a tree, and what about people who make the tree the focal point of their festival without admitting any faith in Jesus at all?
+Just think about how this Christmas celebration has spread worldwide.
+For example, Christmas in Japan is a mainly secular holiday of a strictly commercialized nature.
+For many, the Christmas tree itself is bigger, and more important, than Christ himself.

 Now listen to what a man, who modestly admits he has been a student of the Bible for sixty years, had to say on the subject in a letter to the editor of the Sacramento Bee.
-For context, in a previously written reply to the Christmas tree they included the tenth chapter of Jeremiah.
-The man's letter was in reply to that: "Editor of the Bee, Sir: As a sixty year student of the Bible I would like to say no Christmas tree can antedate Christ."
+For context, in a previously written reply about the Christmas tree they included the tenth chapter of Jeremiah.
+The man's letter was in response to that.
+"Editor of the Bee, Sir: As a sixty-year student of the Bible I would like to say no Christmas tree can antedate Christ."
 Well that's quite a profound statement is it not?
 He goes on write, "the babe born in the manger, who later suffered and died on the cross for our sins, brought us our first Christmas.
 He was nailed to a tree and because of that tree we decorate trees in remembrance of him.
 In so doing we prove to the world that we're believers in him.
 I would suggest everyone have a tree if possible and put a cross on it in remembrance of Christ."
 Signed Henry C. It took Henry sixty years to learn that bit of wisdom.
 He should have read Proverbs 17:28 before ever writing his letter.
 It reads: "Even a fool who keeps silent will be considered wise, And the one who seals his lips, discerning."
-But this example was used to show you what a fine example of religious nonsense that people insist on believing during Christmas.
+But this example was used to show you what a beautiful example of the religious nonsense that people insist on believing in during Christmas.

-Well, what about the good cheer, the dancing, the drinking, the feasting, the athletic contests, the gifts, and the greetings, which are traditionally a part of Christmas celebrating, and some of it lasting until after new years?
+What about the good cheer, the dancing, the drinking, the feasting, the athletic contests, the gifts, and the greetings, which are traditionally a part of Christmas and New Year's celebrations?
 The religious historian Tertullian, writing about this in the third century in On Idolatry, chap.
 14, said, "gifts are carried to and fro, new year's day presents are made with din, and sports and banquets are celebrated with uproar."

-Pagan feasting had customs, for example, that included the use of special dishes for eating had pagan backgrounds.
-The druids made cookies in the shape of humans and animals which were used to represent real humans and animals that they formerly sacrificed to their demon gods.
-Yes, they sacrificed virgin girls to their demon gods and then make cookies in thanks.
+Pagan feasting had customs, for example, that included the use of special dishes for eating.
+Additionally, Druids made cookies in the shape of humans and animals which were used to represent real humans and animals that they formerly sacrificed to their demon gods.
+Imagine, they sacrificed virgin girls to their demon gods and then make cookies in thanks.
 Disgusting!
-In many European countries Christmas meat is usually roast pork.
-This custom finds its origin with the druids during the winter season when they sacrificed a boar's head to their goddess Freya at this season.
-In Scandinavian mythology Freya is the goddess of love.
+In many European countries, Christmas meat is usually roast pork.
+This custom finds its origin with the druids during the winter season when they sacrificed a boar's head to their goddess Freya, who, in Scandinavian mythology, is the goddess of love.

-It can safely be said that there is hardly a single Christmas custom observed today that does not have its origin in pagan or satanic religions.
+You can safely conclude that there is hardly a single Christmas custom observed today that does not have its origin in pagan or satanic religions.
 Now these questions must be answered.
-Do you think that the purpose of placing a Christmas celebration on the date of this pagan carnival was accomplished?
-Honestly do you think that the heathenish and generally licentious pagan customs have been replaced by any Christian practices?
-On the contrary pagan has come out the victor, and sadly the results show the real purpose of the savior is hidden from the people.
-It causes them to cling to many foolish and god dishonoring ideas and practices.
-Is it reasonable to believe that just pasting the name of god and Christ on pagan religious practices will make them Christian?
+Do you think that the purpose of placing a Christmas celebration on the date of a pagan carnival supplanted pagan beliefs?
+Does replacing paganistic and immoral pagan customs with Christian practices mean victory for Christianity?
+On the contrary, paganism has come out the victor, and sadly the real purpose of Christ Jesus is hidden from people.
+It causes them to cling to many foolish and God-dishonoring ideas and practices.
+Is it reasonable to believe that just pasting the name of God and Christ on pagan religious practices will make them Christian?
 Can you believe that Jesus would condone and justify such a practice?
 He didn't spare the religious leaders of his day who followed traditions instead of the pure worship of God.
-He didn't cover over their sanctimonious fraud, but he exposed them for the fakers they were.
+He didn't cover over their sanctimonious quackery but boldly exposed them as frauds.
 You can read this for yourself in Matthew chapter 23.
-But let me include parts of verses 25 and 26 for you.
-Jesus says to those religious leaders, "Woe to YOU, scribes hypocrites! because YOU cleanse the outside of the cup and of the dish, but inside they are full of plunder and immoderateness cleanse first the inside of the cup and of the dish, that the outside of it also may become clean."
-Religious leaders have admitted the truth that pagan customs have been incorporated into Christmas celebrations, yet they try and gloss it over.
-They try using Christ's words to "clean the outside of the cup" by incorporating some Bible stories in their Christmas legend.
+Specifically, pay attention to verses 25 and 26.
+Jesus says to those religious leaders, "Woe to you, scribes and Pharisees, hypocrites! because you cleanse the outside of the cup and of the dish, but inside they are full of greediness and self-indulgence."
+Religious leaders have accepted the truth that they have incorporated pagan customs into Christmas celebrations, yet they try and gloss over it.

-If Christmas is Christian then surely such an important event must have been advocated by Christ himself or at least by his disciples, who wrote the Christian-Greek scriptures.
+If Christmas is Christian then surely such an important event must have been advocated by Christ himself or at least by his disciples, who wrote the Christian-Greek Scriptures.
 But no, NOT ONCE, was such an idea even suggested.
-Christians were instructed to only observe Jesus' death.
+Christians were instructed only to observe Jesus' death.
 (See Luke 22:19 and 1 Corinthians 11:23-26) That would regularly remind them of Jehovah's purpose in providing the savior.
-(See John 3:16 and 1 John 4:9, 10) You see a birthday celebration only serves to blind the people to God's purpose.
+(See John 3:16 and 1 John 4:9, 10) You see a birthday celebration only serves to blind people from God's purpose.

-How could this world wide pagan celebration, supposedly in honor in Jesus Christ, possibly gained such an acceptance by the religions of Christendom?
-Perhaps the Bible can help us to understand this miracle, for truly it is one.
-Do you believe the Bible when it tells us at 2 Corinthians 11:14, 15 that Satan can appear as an angel of light fooling even perhaps the elect if it were possible?
-Do you believe was it says at 1 John 5:19, which says that "the whole world is lying in the [power of the] wicked one"?
-Do you believe 2 Corinthians 4:4 which tells us Satan is "the god of this system of things" and is preventing many from understanding the good news about the Christ, and keeping the people blinded so that they can't know the truth?
-Sometimes it's difficult for people to break off old habits.
-Some religious people knowing the truth about Christmas customs, and how it has been so commercialized, say as many clergyman have, "Let's put Christ back into Christmas!"
+How could this world wide pagan celebration, supposedly in honor of Jesus Christ, possibly gained such acceptance by the religions of Christendom?
+Perhaps the Bible can help us to understand this.
+Do you believe what the Bible tells us in 2 Corinthians 11:14, 15 that Satan can appear as an angel of light and fool many?
+Do you think what was written at 1 John 5:19, which reads "the whole world is lying in the power of the wicked one", is true?
+Do you believe 2 Corinthians 4:4 which tells us Satan is "the god of this system of things" and that he is preventing many from understanding the good news of the Christ by keeping them blinded by distractions?
+Sometimes it's difficult for people to break old habits.
+Even though some religious people know the truth about Christmas customs, and how it has become so commercialized, many say, "Let's put Christ back into Christmas!"

-Now if we are Christian, and we put Jehovah's worship ahead of all other and we really love our children, we should want to protect them from false worship, should we not.
-Surely their everlasting life is worth than sentimental Christmas celebrating.
-Gifts are fine to give and receive, and gifts should be given to the children, but why wait until Christmas to make it appear to them as though it's a Christmas gift?
-Really, what is the greatest gift you could give to your child, or receive for yourself?
-The Bible at Romans 6:23 reads: "the gift God gives is everlasting life."
-At John 17:3 it reads: "This means everlasting life, their taking in knowledge of you, the only true God, and of the one whom you sent forth, Jesus Christ."
-Isn't this the kind of gift your child to get?
-Can they get it for Christmas?
-So parents help your children, explain to them using the Bible, about Christmas.
-You can strengthen and fortify them so that they can face that world outside confident they are doing the right thing.
-Jesus himself made an apt illustration and you'll find it at Matthew 7:9,10.
-"Indeed," said Jesus. " who is the man among YOU whom his son asks for bread - he will not hand him a stone, will he?
-Or, perhaps, he will ask for a fish - he will not hand him a serpent, will he?"
+If we are Christian, and we put Jehovah ahead of everything else, then we should want to protect our children from false worship.
+Their everlasting life is worth more than Christmas celebrating.
+Gifts are fine to give and receive, and children should receive them, but why wait until Christmas to make it appear to them as though it is a Christmas gift?
+What is the greatest gift you could give to your child or receive for yourself?
+Romans 6:23 reads "the gift God gives is everlasting life."
+John 17:3 reads: "This means everlasting life, their coming to know you, the only true God, and the one whom you sent, Jesus Christ."
+Is this not the kind of gift your child deserves?
+Can they get THIS gift for Christmas?
+Parents, please help your kids.
+Using the Bible explain to them about Christmas.
+You can strengthen and fortify them so that they can face the world confident that they are doing the right thing.

-Does all of this mean Christians must do away with Christmas if they are to be pleasing to Jehovah?
-That's the question that each one must answer for himself or herself, and perhaps this Christmas story will help you do that.
-Consider it seriously and as you do ask yourself "what would Jesus really say about Christmas?"
+Does all of this mean as a Christians you must do away with Christmas so that you are pleasing to Jehovah?
+That's the question you will need to answer for yourself.
+In the meantime perhaps this Christmas story will help provide the answer.
+Consider it seriously and as you do ask yourself "what would Jesus say about Christmas?"